 I live near a site under investigation for PFAS contamination—can I use bore water to water my vegetable garden or provide water for my animals/poultry?

 Public drinking water from the tap (scheme water) is tested by water service providers and is safe to drink and use.

 People with private bores are advised to have their bore water professionally tested periodically.
 There are laboratories in WA that are able to test for PFAS.
 General information on having your bore water tested is available in DWER’s fact sheet Contaminated groundwater—could my garden bore be affected?
-If you are advised to stop using your bore because testing has shown the groundwater is contaminated, please follow this advice.
+(PDF) If you are advised to stop using your bore because testing has shown the groundwater is contaminated, please follow this advice.

 The WA Department of Health advises that untested, untreated bore water should never be used for drinking, bathing, filling swimming and paddling pools, food preparation or cooking and children should not play under bore water sprinklers.
 Home grown fruit and vegetables irrigated with bore water should be washed with drinking water before eating.

 See the WA Department of Health’s information on per- and poly-fluoroalkyl substances.

 In addition to the use of AFFF, PFAS can be released into the environment from landfill sites or other waste disposal facilities where products and materials that contain these chemicals are sent for disposal.